bzhanglab/DeepRescore2/README.md

 FixedMods = '{Fix_MOD}' # Fixed modifications used for searching, e.g. '5,Carbamidomethyl,C,57.021464,3'.
 If null, use 'null'
 ModsReplace = '{RENAME_MOD}' # Some modifications need to rename, e.g. '\\[79.966331\\],Phospho'.
 If null, use 'null'
 ```
+As a reference, we prepared three parameters for the three test datasets used in our manuscript, including label free dataset (PRIDE ID: PXD000138 and PXD023665) and UCEC TMT dataset, respectively.
+Please check the 'Parameters' folder.

 ## Generate feature matrix as input